serpentuin/ship-detection-using-tensorflow/README.md

 `python Tensorflow\models\research\object_detection\builders\model_builder_tf2_test.py`

-If you are prompted with the "OK" message, it indicates that our installation is good, and we can proceed with the next step.
+If we are prompted with the "OK" message, it indicates that our installation is good, and we can proceed with the next step.

 ## Step 12 : Download the pretrained object detection model.

-Make sure you have edit the codes in [step 5](https://github.com/serpentuin/ship-detection-using-tensorflow#step-5--create-folders-using-create_folderpy-script) to install the desired pretrained object detection model.
+Make sure we have edit the codes in [step 5](https://github.com/serpentuin/ship-detection-using-tensorflow#step-5--create-folders-using-create_folderpy-script) to install the desired pretrained object detection model.

 Using the terminal, run the `download_pretrained_model.py` script to download the pretrained model: